fixapi-org/FIX-API-Starter/README.md

 1. Spring boot IDE(Eclipse)
 2. FIX API demo account

+# Spring boot version
+2.6.4

+# QuickFIXj version
+2.3.0

+FXCM provides demo accounts for a long term application.

-Please use your own FIX API demo account to test.
+If you need a FIX API demo account to test, please contact us: support@fixapi.org to book it.

+We will schedule ONE week for each demo account.